 East Burke, Vermont

 After fall’s reds, oranges and golds fade and the leaf-peeping tourists head home, this little town in Vermont’s Northeast Kingdom gets ready to rip.
-Each winter, some 25 miles of the Green Mountain State’s best singletrack are impeccably groomed, turning the region’s Kingdom Trails into a fat-tired mountain-biking hot spot.
+Each winter, some 25 miles of the Green Mountain State’s best singletrack are impeccably groomed, turning the region’s Kingdom Trails into a fat-tire mountain biking hot spot.
 You’ll swoop in and out of the woods for glimpses of the pastoral Vermont landscape and Willoughby Gap, one of the region’s famous mountain passes.
-There’s also a killer fat-biking festival each spring that’s a perfect opportunity to get your mitts on multiple demos before committing to an oversized steed of your own.
+There’s also a killer fat-tire biking festival each spring that’s a perfect opportunity to get your mitts on multiple demos before committing to an oversized steed of your own.

 You can blame the creation of fat-tire biking on an Alaskan.
 One origin story has it that the balloon-tire idea was developed in response to a challenge to cycle the Iditarod Trail.
 Located six hours by car from both Fairbanks and Anchorage, Valdez usually escapes the typical tourist’s gaze—unless you’re a downhill bike racer in the off-season.
 Last year’s annual Valdez Fatbike Bash was the first time the three-day event included a downhill fat-tire biking race, where thrill seekers descended 2,520 feet of snow and ice in just 1.75 miles.
 Time your visit to coincide with the Bash, which usually takes place the first weekend of April, or plan your own trip to take in the icebergs, glaciers and mountain passes surrounding the Prince William Sound from behind your handlebars.